 We’ve rated the Tesla Universal Wall Connector as the best Tesla Cybertruck home charger if you want the fastest home charging speed (11.5 kW / 48 amps) and the ability to use your Cybertruck for home backup power through its unique Tesla Powershare bidirectional charging feature.The diagram showcases the advanced bidirectional charging capabilities of the Tesla Cybertruck, highlighting its versatility in power management and integration with various systems.
 It details the Cybertruck's ability to both draw and deliver electricity, with a maximum bidirectional power output of 11.5 kW and a typical operating power of 7.7 kW at 32 amps.

-We have also rated the Tesla Universal Wall Connector as the best Level 2 solar EV charger, especially if you intend to integrate the Powerwall 3 and solar panels to charge your EV using solar power and grid backup during outages.
+We have also rated the Tesla Universal Wall Connector as the best Level 2 solar EV charger and the best off-grid EV charger.
+It’s particularly ideal if you plan to integrate it with Tesla Powerwall 3 and solar panels, creating a complete system that charges your EV using solar power while maintaining grid backup capability during outages.

 Wiring diagram illustrating the integration of a Tesla Universal Wall Connector with solar panels and a Powerwall, showing connections to the main electrical panel, circuit breakers, and the EV charger.